Prescribed burn scheduled at Sonoma Land Trust’s Glen Oaks, Thursday, November 10, 2022

 *This controlled burn is subject to change depending on conditions.

 Glen Oaks Ranch is located on Highway 12, near Arnold Drive in Glen Ellen.
 The anticipated time for the prescribed burn is 11:00 a.m. through 5:00 p.m.
-The burn will be conducted by prescribed fire managers from Audubon Canyon Ranch’s Fire Forward program, with support from Sonoma Land Trust staff, the Good Fire Alliance, the Sonoma Valley Wildfire Collaborative , CAL FIRE, and Sonoma Valley Fire and Rescue Authority.
+The burn will be conducted by prescribed fire managers from All Hands Ecology’s Fire Forward program, with support from Sonoma Land Trust staff, the Good Fire Alliance, the Sonoma Valley Wildfire Collaborative , CAL FIRE, and Sonoma Valley Fire and Rescue Authority.
 Crews will continue to monitor the site throughout the evening and following days to ensure that the fire has been fully extinguished.
 Weather conditions and safety protocols are critical to this effort and if for any reason the burn can’t be conducted safely, the project will be postponed.

 ————-